How to Get an Iran IP Address in 2024 (4 Easy Steps)

 1. CyberGhost

-CyberGhost VPN has the most Iranian servers – 10+ located in Tehran.
-They have unlimited bandwidth and support P2P traffic.
-And we really like that you can use WireGuard with them because it’s a secure and very fast VPN protocol.
+CyberGhost VPN offers the most Iranian servers, with over 10 in Tehran.
+They provide unlimited bandwidth and support P2P traffic.
+We also appreciate the use of WireGuard, a fast and secure VPN protocol.

-CyberGhost VPN’s Iran servers are really fast.
-Even though we tested the servers from distant locations in Romania, the US, and Japan, the connections were smooth.
-Netflix HD videos loaded instantly and we downloaded large torrent files of 17-20 GB in 13-14 minutes.
+The Iranian servers of CyberGhost VPN are very fast.
+Even from far-off locations like Romania, the US, and Japan, connections were smooth.
+Netflix HD videos loaded quickly, and large torrent files of 17-20 GB downloaded in 13-14 minutes.

 These Iranian servers are virtual locations.
-The IP is registered in Iran, but the physical server is located in a different country.
-CyberGhost VPN’s support reps couldn’t tell us where.
-We ran several ping tests and it looks like the physical servers might be somewhere in Europe since we had the lowest ping from France.
+The IP is from Iran, but the server is elsewhere.
+CyberGhost VPN’s support team couldn’t reveal the exact location.
+Our ping tests suggest it might be in Europe, with the lowest ping from France.

-What’s more, this provider has an always-on kill switch, split-tunneling for website traffic, and good leak protection.
-There’s also an ad blocker that blocks connections to malicious sites.
+This VPN also has an always-on kill switch, split-tunneling, and good leak protection.
+There’s an ad blocker that blocks malicious sites.

-Other things we like are the cheap prices, the 45-day money-back guarantee, and the 24/7 live chat and email support.
+We like the affordable prices, 45-day money-back guarantee, and 24/7 live chat and email support.

 Pros